 - Penderyn Distillery!
 Why not try out some quality Welsh whiskey after a walk?
 You’ll probably be driving past it anyway, so..

 This is slightly closer than the walk in the Brecons but it is very close to it.
-Along this route you will see even more than ‘4 waterfalls’.. including an interesting river that disappears under the rocks.
+Along this route you will see even more than ‘4 waterfalls’.. including an interesting river that disappears under the rocks.. and for those who are keen to try “wild swimming” this is the place for you!!

-From the car park there is a short bank with a hedge.
+Long walk: From the Dinas car park there is a short bank with a hedge.
 Climb that and head up the hill.
 It has a handrail.
 You’ll know you’re on the right track then.

 Now, Wales is known for its beautiful beaches especially in the South.
 So, it’s lucky then that we’re only an hour or so drive away from some of the most beautiful beaches!